How To Cancel Amazon Music—The Complete Guide

 If you want to switch to an alternative service, this guide will show you how to cancel Amazon Music on different devices.
 You’ll also learn how to protect your bank account or debit card from unexpected subscription charges.

-The content in this article is up-to-date as of December 2023.
+The content in this article is up-to-date as of January 2025.
 For newer information, visit the Amazon Music website or contact the platform’s customer support.

-How To Cancel Amazon Music Subscription on a Browser?
+How To Cancel Amazon Music Subscription on a Browser

 If you’re an Amazon Prime user, an ad-free Amazon Music account is included in your membership.
 There’s no way to cancel your Amazon Music Prime subscription separately—you can only terminate your Amazon Prime subscription.
 In case you’re subscribed to Amazon Music Unlimited, you can cancel that subscription separately.